freifunk-gluon/gluon/docs/user/faq.rst

 Minimum MTU
 -----------

-Calculcate the minimum transport MTU by adding the encapsulation overhead to the minimum payload MTU required.
+Calculate the minimum transport MTU by adding the encapsulation overhead to the minimum payload MTU required.
 This is the lowest recommended value, since going lower would cause unnecessary fragmentation for clients which respect the announced link MTU.